SchoemanClaudia/RiskyQuizness/README.md

 - The quiz was created using Gitpod editor and pushed to Github to the remote repository 'RiskyQuizness'
 - Git commands were used throughout the development to push the code to the remote repository
 - The following git commands were used:
-  - git add . - to add the files to the staging area before being committed
+  - git add .  to add the files to the staging area before being committed
-  - git commit -m "commit message" - to commit changes to the local repository queue that are ready for the final step
+  - git commit -m "commit message", to commit changes to the local repository queue that are ready for the final step
-  - git push - to push all committed code to the remote repository on Github
+  - git push, to push all committed code to the remote repository on Github
-  - pip3 install imports for python library loads
+  - pip3 install imports, for python library loads
+  - add loaded packages to requirements.txt file for Heroku:
+    - run, pip3 freeze > requirements.txt, to terminal

 ## Credits